Greece – Hellas

 The Constitution of Greece provides for the separation of the political powers as follows:

-Under the current electoral system, Greek political parties needs to surpass a 3% threshold in the popular vote in order to enter parliament.
+Under the current electoral system, Greek political parties need to surpass a 3% threshold in the popular vote in order to enter parliament.

 History of Greece